thecrazzycourses/react-express/README.md

 # react-express

+#DEV
-1.To run on local use : npm run dev
+To run on local use : npm run dev

+# PROD
-2. To run for production : npm run postbuild then npm run start
+To run for production : npm run postbuild then npm run start